salsan/PHPUtils/README.md

-# PHP
+# PHP Utils
-This is a template
+Utils is a generic PHP library for my personal project